Brooks Institute: Ventura Campus

 Before Brooks Institute acquired the Ventura Campus and renovated its buildings for the school, the property was used by 'Hollywood' movie production companies to shoot motion pictures.
 The Ventura Campus contained professional sound stages, a screening room, digital video editing studios, a post-production facility, and a movie backlot with an outdoor movie set.

 Scenes from both Titanic and Cast Away were shot on there.
 In 2010 "The Mexican Village" movie set was used for filming the feature film Without Men, directed by Gabriela Tagliavini.

-Visual Journalism
+Visual Journalism Program

 The Visual Journalism Program had a documentary-focused class.
 This was a class-based program that all Brooks undergraduates can participate in.
 The documentary class took students all over the world to document various cultures.
 Students spent a scholastic session (approximately 2 months) in another country and return to California to edit a multimedia presentation.
 The documentary class took students to many countries, including: Ireland, India, Mexico, Cuba, West Africa, Czech Republic, Costa Rica, Australia, Argentina, China and Chile.